urban-tep/documentation/source/community-guide/platform/geobrowser.rst

 -  |geobrowser_button_fullscreen.png| Put the map in full screen
 -  |geobrowser_button_layers.png| Change the background of the map | Select layers to be displayed.

+.. req:: TS-FUN-280
+	:show:

+	This section describe the area of interest definition by geometry.

 It is also possible to directly select on the map the temporal parameter of the search by moving the temporal bar.

 .. figure:: ../../includes/geobrowser_timebar.png